 The popular music of our time often involves a staccato torrent of rhyming words poured forth to a monotonous beat with a throbbing bass.
 If you listen, the lyrics describe violent and abusive behavior and are so profane, coarse and suggestive they would make a harlot blush.
-Often the male singers grab their crotch as they go through their dance moves, while in the background young women gyrate in very provocative moves.
+Often the male singers grab their privates as they go through their dance moves, while in the background young women gyrate in very provocative moves.
 Shocking?
 Yes!
 But, very much the rage.

 We have all experienced, in traffic, hearing the deep rumble and thump of a souped-up sound system and being passed by a vehicle that literally made the ground shake.